ShawnSomething/screen-adapt/README.md

 # Screen Adapt

-Responsive CSS scaffolding.
-Write your base CSS — Screen Adapt generates the responsive variants and compiles them to standard media queries at build time.
+Responsive scaffolding for VS Code.
+Write your base CSS or Tailwind classes — Screen Adapt generates the responsive variants automatically.
+A PostCSS plugin compiles the custom CSS syntax to standard media queries at build time.

 Two parts:

 - **PostCSS plugin** — compiles custom `@screens` syntax to standard `@media` queries.
 Published to npm as [`screen-adapt`](https://www.npmjs.com/package/screen-adapt).
-- **VS Code extension** — scaffolds responsive variants automatically as you write CSS.
+- **VS Code extension** — scaffolds responsive variants automatically as you write CSS or Tailwind.
 Published to the VS Code Marketplace as [`ShawnKhoo.screen-adapt`](https://marketplace.visualstudio.com/items?itemName=ShawnKhoo.screen-adapt).

 No changes to JSX.
 No new layout system.
 No runtime cost.